adct-the-experimenter/binaural-audio-editor/README.md

   Add points to the graph by left clicking on the graph.
 Remove points from the graph by right clicking.
   First graph controls the x position, second graph is for y position, third graph is for z position.

-  The bottom 3 tracks are for changing position of the sound producer.
+  For the Sound Producer track, the top 2 tracks is for graphing audio and the bottom 3 tracks are for changing position of the sound producer.

+  Click on browse button near audio track to load sound into the track.

   Click on the Add Sound Producer Track button to add a new track to control another sound producer.